'Game-changer' Farrell focused as another 100 nears

 Fly-half Marcus Smith is ready to fly solo.
 Detach the training wheels.
 Insert a hard-running centre.
 Get Henry Slade offering an out-the-back option, stick some gas on either wing, light the match and stand back.

-That's the theory.
+That is the theory.

-It doesn't have any traction with Eddie Jones, though.
-And it certainly won't put the skids under Farrell.
+It does not have any traction with Eddie Jones, though.
+And it certainly will not put the skids under Farrell.

 He has seen it all before.
 It has been a constant.